Saint-Vincent-de-Paul, Paris: Interior

-The two levels are separated by a frieze at the mid-level that runs the from the portal to the cupola, on both sides of the church.
-Painted in 1848-53 against a gilded background, the work illustrates "The Mission of the Church," and depicts two hundred thirty-five figures, including saints, bishops, and martyrs. it runs from the organ over the entrance to the cupola, where it passes below the painting within the cupola of "Christ in Majesty".
+The two levels are separated by a frieze at the mid-level that runs from the portal to the cupola, on both sides of the church.
+Painted in 1848–53 against a gilded background, the work illustrates "The Mission of the Church," and depicts two hundred thirty-five figures, including saints, bishops, and martyrs. it runs from the organ over the entrance to the cupola, where it passes below the painting within the cupola of "Christ in Majesty".
 The frieze on the walls is the work of Hippolyte Flandrin, while "Christ in Majesty" is the work of Édouard Picot.
 One curiosity in the fresco is the figure of Pope Leo III, who has been given the features of the painter Ingres, a favorite of the artist Flandrin.

 The ceiling of the church has a double-slope wooden coffered ceiling very richly decorated with carving and polychrome inlays depicting a variety of Christian symbols.

 The main altar is covered by a large baldaquin or canopy, in the form of a triumphal arch.
 Looking down on the altar is a monumental bronze statue of the crucifixion, made by François Rude; below the figure of Christ on either side are large expressive figures of the Virgin and Saint John.

 Stained glass

-The stained glass windows were made by Charles-Laurent Maréchal and Gugnonin the 19th century; Unlike Medieval windows, the details of the figures are painted with enamel colors and then baked onto the glass, allowing shading and the realism of paintings.
+The stained glass windows were made by Charles-Laurent Maréchal and Gugnonin in the 19th century.
+Unlike Medieval windows, the details of the figures are painted with enamel colors and then baked onto the glass, allowing shading and the realism of paintings.